Flexiana/framework/doc/how-to.md

 When `rbac/interceptor` `:enter` executed it'll check if the user has any permission on the pre-defined `resource/action` pair.
-If it has any, it will collect all of them (including restricted rights too) into a set in a format:
+If it has any, it will collect all of them (including inherited permissions) into a set in a format:
 `:resource/restriction`.

 For example: